Black Catholicism: Documents

 In 2015, the USCCB issued a series of documents in commemoration of the 50th anniversary of the Civil Rights Movement, including a "Black Catholic History Rosary" created by Dr. Kirk P. Gaddy.

 As part of the NBCC Congress XII proceedings in 2017, representatives appointed by bishops from every diocese in the United States issued a "Pastoral Plan of Action" meant to address the needs of Black Catholics nationwide.

 A year later, the USCCB issued its first pastoral letter against racism in 39 years, following the first wave of Black Lives Matter protests.
-Entitled "Open Wide Our Hearts: The Enduring Call to Love", it did not directly endorse (or mention) BLM, condemned, and was voted against by 3 bishops; one other bishop abstained.
+Entitled "Open Wide Our Hearts: The Enduring Call to Love", it did not directly endorse (or mention) BLM, condemned, and was voted against by three bishops; one other bishop abstained.

 USCCB President Abp José Gomez and Black Catholic Bishop Shelton J. Fabre (chairman of the USCCB Ad Hoc Committee Against Racism) would both issue anti-racism statements in 2020 after the murder of George Floyd, amidst the second round of BLM protests.
 The BLM movement was again not endorsed.

 A joint statement in July 2020 from the NBSC, IBCS, NABCA, NBCCC, and the Bowman-Francis Ministry directly supported the BLM movement.

-Hierarchy
+Hierarchy, numbers, and Pope Leo XIV

 In early 2019, Bishop Roy Campbell took over leadership of the NBCC.

-That same year, the Most Reverend Wilton Gregory—then the Archbishop of Atlanta—was named by Pope Francis as Archbishop of Washington (D.C.), considered by many to be the most important diocese in the country.
-He is the first African American to hold the post.
+That same year, the Archbishop Wilton Gregory of Atlanta was named by Pope Francis as Archbishop of Washington, considered by many to be the most important diocese in the country.
+He was the first African American to hold the post.
 The appointment was also notable in that archbishops of that see are typically named cardinals, a position no African American has held.

 On October 25, 2020, Pope Francis announced that he would indeed name Gregory a cardinal at a consistory scheduled for November 28, which made him the first African-American member of the College of Cardinals.

-Lapsing
+Following his retirement in 2025, only two African-American Catholic bishops remained active in the United States.

 Following the trend of Catholic disaffiliation in the late 20th century, 2021 Pew Research study noted that just over half of Black American adults who were raised Catholic still remain in the Church.

+In 2025, Cardinal Robert Prevost was elected Pope Leo XIV, hours before it was revealed that he is maternally descended from Black Creole Catholics in New Orleans.
+The mixed-race family of Leo's mother migrated to Chicago in the early 20th century and thereafter began to identify as White on the census.